krancour/brignext/PROPOSAL.md

 ### API Endpoints

-Brigade 2.0's REST API will be minimal and unremarkable, serving only to handle transport-specific details-- decoding HTTP requests into domain objects that may be passed to the transport-agnostic service layer and encoding domain objects returned from that service layer as HTTP responses.
+Brigade 2.0's REST API endpoints will be thin, serving only to handle transport-specific details-- decoding HTTP requests into domain objects that may be passed to the transport-agnostic service layer and encoding domain objects returned from that service layer as HTTP responses.